deeplearning4j/deeplearning4j/gettingstarted.md

 * Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).
 If your system doesn't like the default 64-bit install, try the 32-bit offered on the same download page.
 (Deeplearning4j depends on Anaconda to use the graphics generator matplotlib.)

+* Install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
 (Lapack will ask if you have Intel compilers.
 You do not.)

-* To do so, you will need to install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

-* Alternatively, you can bypass MinGW and jcopy the Blas dll files to the right path.
+* Alternatively, you can bypass MinGW and copy the Blas dll files to the right path.
 For example, the path to the MinGW bin folder is: /usr/x86_64-w64-mingw32/sys-root/mingw/bin.

 * Cygwin is not supported.
-You must install DL4J from DOS Windows.
+You must install DL4J from **DOS Windows**.

 * Once you've completed these steps, you're ready to start solving problems with Deeplearning4j.